Richard Suart: Recordings

-Among Suart's numerous recordings are Giovanni Battista Pergolesi's Miserere No. 2 in C minor (1980); Eight Songs for a Mad King (1987 for Finnish TV and Channel 4); Leonard Bernstein's Candide with the composer conducting the London Symphony Orchestra (1989); Mark-Anthony Turnage's Greek (DVD) filmed in 1990; György Ligeti's Le Grand Macabre (1992); Heinrich Marschner's Der Vampyr (1992); Henry Purcell's The Fairy-Queen (1992); Benjamin Britten's A Midsummer Night's Dream (1993); Cheryomushki (1995); Gustav Holst's At the Boar's Head (1996); and Ralph Vaughan Williams's The Poisoned Kiss (2003).
+Among Suart's numerous recordings are Giovanni Battista Pergolesi's Miserere No. 2 in C minor (1980); Eight Songs for a Mad King (1987 for Finnish TV and Channel 4); Leonard Bernstein's Candide as Junkman, Inquisitor, and King Hermann Augustus, with the composer conducting the London Symphony Orchestra (1989); Dad in Mark-Anthony Turnage's Greek (DVD) filmed in 1990; the Black Minister in György Ligeti's Le Grand Macabre (1992); Blunt in Heinrich Marschner's Der Vampyr (1992); Poet, Hymen in Henry Purcell's The Fairy-Queen (1992); Starveling in Benjamin Britten's A Midsummer Night's Dream (1993); Barabashkin in Cheryomushki (1995); Bardolph in Gustav Holst's At the Boar's Head (1996); and Gob in Ralph Vaughan Williams's The Poisoned Kiss (2003).
 For the D'Oyly Carte Opera Company, he recorded the Duke of Plaza-Toro in The Gondoliers, the Lord Chancellor in Iolanthe, and Jupiter in Offenbach's Orpheus in the Underworld (1994).
-For Welsh National Opera and Sir Charles Mackerras, he recorded Ko-Ko in The Mikado (1992), the Major-General in Pirates (1993), Sir Joseph in Pinafore (1994), Jack Point in Yeomen (1995), and the Judge in Trial.
+For Welsh National Opera and Sir Charles Mackerras, he recorded Ko-Ko in The Mikado (1992), the Major-General in Pirates (1993), Sir Joseph in Pinafore (1994), Jack Point in Yeomen (1995), and the Judge in Trial (1995).

 For Hyperion, Suart has recorded the roles of Grigg in Sullivan's The Contrabandista (2004), and roles in the Edwardian musical comedies The Geisha and The Maid of the Mountains (2000).
 In 2008, Hyperion released a recording entitled Lionel Monckton (1861–1924): Songs from the Shows, featuring Suart and Catherine Bott.
 In 2004, with the Scottish Chamber Orchestra and Sir Charles Mackerras, Suart recorded the Flanders and Swann number "Ill Wind" as a filler for a CD of the Mozart horn concertos, on one of which it is based.
 He sang Hassan in the BBC recording of Sullivan's The Rose of Persia (2005).
-He also participated in the BBC broadcast and recording of Rachel Portman's new opera, The Little Prince (2005).
-He is heard on the 2009 recording of Tom Jones.
+He also participated in the BBC broadcast and recording of Rachel Portman's new opera, The Little Prince (2005) as the Businessman.
+He is heard on the 2009 recording of Tom Jones as Benjamin Partridge.